Omega-6/GuideDog/TESTPLAN.md

 ---

-This test plan documents the verification of GuideDog AI version 1.0.
+This test plan documents the verification of GuideDog version 1.0.
 The application meets its requirements and is suitable for its intended purpose.